 Directly after Shell Island, you will see the channel entrance to the mile markers.
 Enter the mile markers and follow to the very end.
 When the mile markers end, go left and south.
 You can’t go wrong.
 Just follow the other boats south.
 After a mile or two look to the horizon.
 You will see thousands of boats dotted across the ocean.
 I’ve included a map so that you can see the route from The Plantation to the Scallop Beds.

 Florida Scalloping Map – Crystal River

 There are twelve public boat ramps.
 We always launch out of the Shop At The Port Hotel & Marina.

+Considered by many home of best scalloping spots in Florida, Homosassa is known to all in Florida.
 The two locations are different, but you are going to end up in the same place no matter where you started.
 One thing that is different is there are more scallop cleaners on the way back into Homosassa.
 There are hysterical jokesters on the river that will harass you in a friendly way.
 I also found the cleaning services slightly less expensive in Homosassa.
 I’ve included a map so that you can see the route from Homosassa.

 Homosassa Public Boat Ramps